» Low APR Fixed Credit Cards

 Capital One.
 Capital One is offering 0% interest on purchases made with the card until September 2012.
 After the introductory period interest rates will run between 12.9% – 20.9% depending on your specific credit history.

-Discover It Card.
-The APR for the Discover It Card is based on your credit history.
+Discover it Card.
+The APR for the Discover it Card is based on your credit history.
 It will likely range from between 10.99% and 22.99%.
 There is an introductory 0% offer for balance transfers available for the first 18 months.
 The same offer applies for new purchases for the first six months.
-Similar to the Chase Freedom card you earn 5% cash back on rotating categories during the first year.
-After you spend $3,000 on the card then you qualify for a 1% cash back on all other purchases.
-Until you reach that rate there is 0.25% cash back rate.
+Similar to the Chase Freedom card you earn 5% cash back on rotating categories.
+Card members earn 5% cash back on quarterly categories up to $1,500 in purchases, then 1% thereafter.
 There is no annual fee.